zilliztech/GPTCache/docs/contributing.md

 # 😍 Contributing to GPTCache

-Before contributing to GPTCache, it is recommended to read the [usage doc](https://github.com/zilliztech/GPTCache/blob/main/docs/usage.md).
+Before contributing to GPTCache, it is recommended to read the [usage doc](https://github.com/zilliztech/GPTCache/blob/main/docs/usage.md) [example-doc](https://github.com/zilliztech/GPTCache/blob/main/examples/README.md).
+These two articles will introduce how to use GPTCache and the meaning of parameters of related functions.

 In the process of contributing, pay attention to **the parameter type**, because there is currently no type restriction added.

 > Note that development **MUST** be based on the **`dev`** branch

 First check which part you want to contribute:
+- Add a method to pre-process the llm request
 - Add a scalar store type
 - Add a vector store type
 - Add a new data manager